Pandemic Rebound: Building Business Intelligence from Data Analytics

 As businesses are assessing their long-term futures, data analytics play a significant role in decision-making.
 In this post we cover how data analytics uncovers insights that can help your business recover from this crisis.

 Develop comparative data analysis

-Business need to compare their organization pre, during and post the pandemic.
-Many organizations current reporting structure compare month on month or quarter on quarter.
+Business need to compare their organization's pre, during, and post the pandemic.
+Many organizations' current reporting structures compare month on month or quarter on quarter.
 However, this does not reveal the full story.
 While all countries have their own approach, the phases of the pandemic can be separated into broad buckets like infection, lockdown, social distancing, re-opening phases, and return to normal.

-It is critical to review how your organization was impacted during the pandemic phases to gain insight for how to be better prepared for relapses, future strains, or other pandemics.
+It is critical to review how your organization was impacted during the pandemic phases to gain insight into how to be better prepared for relapses, future strains, or other pandemics.

 Use data analytics to understand scalability